Orbita3d Python bindings

 Then build the C-API library and the python bindings:

-Create a virtual environment (using venv
+Create a virtual environment (using venv or anaconda) and activate it and install maturin:

 Info